 Home Buying Process

-It’s very important when beginning your search for Breckenridge real estate that we set you up for success.
-There can be some nuances to the resort real estate market which you may not find in your home town and educating yourself now about these nuances may prevent issues down the road.
-This article will highlight the nuances, as well as walk you through the entire process of buying a home or condo in Breckenridge.
+It’s essential when beginning your search for Breckenridge real estate that we set you up for success.
+There can be some nuances to the resort real estate market, which you may not find in your home town, and educating yourself now about these nuances may prevent issues down the road.
+This article will highlight the nuances and walk you through the entire process of buying a home or condo in Breckenridge.

 Financing: Lender Pre-Approval

-In many resort markets we find buyers in the unique position to be able to purchase their home or condo without the need for a loan.
-Given today’s very low mortgage interest rates even those buyers are working with a lender to secure a loan for their Breckenridge real estate purchase.
-Meeting with a lender before you start your search helps you evaluate your financial position, understand the rates, terms and loan programs available to you, and ultimately confirms your budget.
+In many resort markets, we find buyers in a unique position to purchase their home or condo without the need for a loan.
+Given today’s very low mortgage interest rates, even those buyers are working with a lender to secure a loan for their Breckenridge real estate purchase.
+Meeting with a lender before you start your search helps you evaluate your financial position, understand the rates, terms, and loan programs available to you, and ultimately confirms your budget.

 Determine your Needs and Goals

 How many people will be with you when you spend time in Breckenridge?
-The number of bedrooms, bathrooms and total finishes square footage are important items to consider before you begin your search.
-And is it more important that you have convenient access to the ski slopes or is a home within walking distance to historic Main Street a better option for you?
-All of these are questions which will help guide our search for your perfect mountain residence.
+The number of bedrooms, bathrooms, and total finished square footage are important items to consider before you begin your search.
+And is it more important that you have convenient access to the ski slopes, or is a home within walking distance to historic Main Street a better option for you?
+All of these are questions that will help guide our search for your perfect mountain residence.

 Select Your REALTOR

 While it should go without saying, you want a professional by your side when you conduct what is often the single largest investment of your life.
-It’s vital that you select an advisor with local market knowledge and experience.
-I’m confident I can be your resource when it comes to finding, evaluating and negotiating the purchase of your Breckenridge real estate.
+You must select an advisor with local market knowledge and experience.
+I’m confident I can be your resource when it comes to finding, evaluating, and negotiating the purchase of your Breckenridge real estate.
 Together, we’ll tour active listings and compare your preferred property to recent sales in the area for similar properties.
 With my experience as a Certified Negotiations Expert, we’ll successfully negotiate a purchase price and terms for your mountain property!

-- Title Commitment — In Colorado it’s customary for the seller to provide a title insurance policy to the buyer which protects the buyer in the future for any clouds on title for events that happened in the past.
+- Title Commitment — In Colorado, it’s customary for the seller to provide a title insurance policy to the buyer, which protects the buyer in the future from any clouds on the title for events that happened in the past.

 - Home Inspection — You’ll have the right to perform an inspection of your home or condo early in the due diligence process.
-You can choose from among several qualified home inspection companies in the area and they will provide you with a full inspection report detailing any major concerns about the physical condition of the property.
-Together we’ll review the inspection report to decide if any of the items require the seller’s attention.
-As the buyer you'll have the right to object to any material conditions which you feel are unsuitable.
+You can choose from among several qualified home inspection companies in the area, and they will provide you with a full inspection report detailing any major concerns about the physical condition of the property.
+Together we’ll review the inspection report to decide if any items require the seller’s attention.
+As the buyer, you'll have the right to object to any material conditions which you feel are unsuitable.

-- Radon — If you’re purchasing a single family home we may ask the home inspector to perform a radon test to determine the level of radon present in the home.
-Radon is a naturally occurring gas which can be present in many properties in Summit County.
-Thankfully it is easily mitigated and we have several local contracts qualified to perform that service.
+- Radon — If you’re purchasing a single-family home, we may ask the home inspector to perform a radon test to determine radon levels in the home.
+Radon is a naturally occurring gas that can be present in many properties in Summit County.
+Thankfully it is easily mitigated, and we have several local contracts qualified to perform that service.

-- Survey — If you are purchasing a single family residence we’ll ask the seller to provide you with a new Improvement Location Certificate (survey).
-This document shows all improvements located on the property including the home itself, any decks, walkways, driveways, and fences.
+- Survey — If you are purchasing a single-family residence, we’ll ask the seller to provide you with a new Improvement Location Certificate (survey).
+This document shows all improvements located on the property, including the home itself, decks, walkways, driveways, and fences.
 The title company receives a copy of the survey to review for the title insurance policy.

-- Appraisal — If you’re getting a loan for a portion of your purchase we’ll ask your lender to order an appraisal of the property at the time that you go under contract.
-I always like to have the lender schedule the appraisal for after our inspection resolution deadline so that you don’t pay for an appraisal before you know the condition of the property is suitable to you.
+- Appraisal — If you’re getting a loan for a portion of your purchase, we’ll ask your lender to order an appraisal of the property at the time that you go under contract.
+I always like to have the lender schedule the appraisal for after our inspection resolution deadline so that you don’t pay for an appraisal before you know the property's condition is suitable for you.

-- Final Loan Approval — Normally about one week prior to our scheduling closing date.
-Your lender will let you know that you have received final loan approval.
-At this point it’s time to review your settlement statement and closing disclosure so you can see the final amount due for your purchase.
+- Final Loan Approval — Normally about one week before our scheduling closing date.
+Your lender will let you know that you have received the final loan approval.
+At this point, it’s time to review your settlement statement and closing disclosure so you can see the final amount due for your purchase.

-If you plan to be in Summit County to sign all of your closing documents in person we’ll plan to meet at the title company.
-Some buyers prefer to be receive their closing documents via mail at their primary residence where they can review, sign, and mail back to the title company in time for closing.
-In anticipation of your closing day I’ll send you a complete list utility service providers so you can set up accounts for your new mountain residence.
+If you plan to be in Summit County to sign all of your closing documents in person, we’ll plan to meet at the title company.
+Some buyers prefer to receive their closing documents via mail at their primary residence, where they can review, sign, and mail back to the title company in time for closing.
+In anticipation of your closing day, I’ll send you a complete list of utility service providers so you can set up accounts for your new mountain residence.